gwezerek/technical-standards/README.md

 TBD
 - Is there a world in which we use GitHub for version control instead of Beanstalk?
 Just to lower the bar for new hires who are working on the project.
 - Flesh out merge process with standards about non fast-forward, when to use rebasing, namespace for different kinds of branches
+- fix-, feature-, style-, test locally, merge to preview, merge to svn to deploy

 ## Workflow

 TBD
 - I'd like to implement code review not only for error checking but also to encourage knowledge sharing between developers.
 Are the downsides in added overhead too costly?

+## PHP
+- All code must pass WP VIP and WP extras rulesets

 ## Syntax and editor config

+- No trailing whitespace, tabs for indenting
 - There is no enforced character count for line breaks.
 For comments, break where it feels natural.
 - A shared [.editorconfig](http://editorconfig.org/) file could help prevent whitespace changes in diffs, but I know people might have strong personal preferences